Kaltsoon/nosql/material/4-mongo-python.md

 First things first, install PyMongo by following [these](https://pymongo.readthedocs.io/en/stable/installation.html) instructions.
 Follow the "Installing with pip" instructions.

 > [!TIP]
-> Try `python` command instead of `python3` command, if it doesn't work.
+> On Windows computer you can execute (type in the command and press the <kbd>Enter</kbd> key) the command in the [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.4) application and on macOS computer in the [Terminal](https://support.apple.com/en-gb/guide/terminal/welcome/mac) application.
+Try `python` command instead of `python3` command, if it doesn't work.
 The correct command depends on the Python installation.

 Next, go through the [tutorial](https://pymongo.readthedocs.io/en/stable/tutorial.html) in _small steps_: